 (MORE: How to Keep Your Teeth for Life)

 The Affordable Care Act (ACA) makes dental insurance for children one of the required 10 essential health benefits, but there is no dental insurance requirement for adults, says Don Silver, author of The Best ObamaCare Guide.
-So no help there.

-Although all this sounds grim for the uninsured, you still have a variety of options for getting good dental care at a reasonable cost:
+If none of those routes work, you still have a variety of options for getting good dental care at a reasonable cost:

 1. Look for a dentist with a payment plan.
 Many dentists offer a payment arrangement that replaces insurance.
 You pay an annual fee, usually over time, with no financing and no interest.